 For all the fun that swimming pools can provide, they also represent danger, especially for children.
 According to the National Safety Council, more than 7,000 people died from drowning every year.

 Nothing is more important than the health and safety of children.
-Ultimately, parents can provide the best protection against swimming-related accidents with their watchful eyes.
+Ultimately, our personal injury lawyer adds, parents can provide the best protection against swimming-related accidents with their watchful eyes.

 But under the law, property owners are charged with keeping their pool area safe.
 The owners of the pool must install a fence, at least 4 feet tall, with a gate that latches surrounding the pool.